AnonTester/Cinnamon-sound-with-apps-volume/README.md

 	 - support no squarish album cover (specialy landscape cover)
 	 - add ability to scroll track time with step 1 second
 	 - add ability to seek track time with left/right arrow key step 10 seconds
-	 - clic at the right beside the track postionslider go to the end of the track
+	 - click at the right beside the track postionslider go to the end of the track

  _[Changelog 1.2.3 (2014.12.15)](https://github.com/Koutch/Cinnamon-sound-with-apps-volume/releases/tag/V1.2.3)_ :